 On top of these challenges, customers who are victims of identity theft will realize that their data is not safe.
 This can lead to reputational loss and a lack of trust in the company.

-But, what can businesses do to conduct a more rigorous onboarding that can identify potential cases of synthetic identity fraud?
+But what can businesses do to conduct a more rigorous onboarding process that can identify potential cases of synthetic identity fraud?
 Let’s have a look at your potential solution.

-How to Prevent Synthetic Identity Theft with Klippa?
+How to Prevent Synthetic Identity Fraud with Klippa’s AI-Powered Identity Verification

 With Klippa’s automated Identity Verification solution, you can make sure that your customer onboarding process is robust and secure.
 Our software uses OCR technology to extract data from identity documents, and AI to classify and verify data, detect document forgery, and analyze the facial biometrics of a person.